Another-Axiom/GT_CustomMapExample/README.md

   the least slippery an object can be.
 Higher values are more slippery with a maximum of 1.0 meaning the object is unclimbable.

 ### Access Door Placeholder
-This is used for positioning your map in the correct place so it lines up with the "Lobby" room in GorillaTag.
+This is used for positioning your iniital scene in the correct place so it lines up with the "Lobby" room in GorillaTag.
 This script is already part of the `AccessDoorPlaceholder` prefab in MapPrefabs, so it's not necessary to manually add this to anything.
 There should only be one `AccessDoorPlaceholder` script component in your map, if you place multiple, only one will be valid.

+### Map Orientation Point
+For all scenes that are not your initial scene use the `MapOrientationPoint` prefab.
+It serves the same purpose as the `AccessDoorPlaceholder` in that it positions and orients your map.
+As with the `AccessDoorPlaceholder` there should only be one `MapOrientationPoint` in your scene.
+IMPORTANT: Make sure that all `MapOrientationPoint` prefabs have the same position and orientation as the `AccessDoorPlaceholder` prefab or your scenes won't load in correctly.

 ### Destroy Pre Export
 This is used to destroy in-editor visualization helpers and other editor-only objects to ensure they don't end up in your